wilmix7/NSLASH/README.md

 e) It  also  includes  the  Advantages  of  C@.

-f)  One  Must   Know   JDOLLAR,   C@ ,WXML  to  focus  this  Technology.
+f)  One  Must   Know   JDOLLAR, WXML  to  focus  this  Technology.

 BIBBLICAL  REFERENCES: